terheyden/JRequisites/README.md

 Our opinionated philosophy is that _nulls are a code smell_.
-Unlike Jakarta Bean Validation, which treats nulls as valid unless annotated with `@NotNull`, we treat null parameters as invalid for all checks.
+Unlike Jakarta Bean Validation, which treats nulls as valid unless annotated with `@NotNull`, we treat null arguments as invalid for all checks.

 ## Contents